-An answer of "yes" to any of the three questions on the survey will require that the student be assessed for English language proficiency and possible placement into the ESOL program.
-The three Home Language Survey questions can be found on the Student Registration Form.
-The English language proficiency assessment must be administered within 20 days of initial identification through the Home Language Survey.
+An answer of "YES" to any of the three questions on the survey will require that the student is assessed for English language proficiency and for possible placement in the ESOL program.
+The three Home Language Survey questions are located on the Student Registration Form.